alvst/React-Uploaded-Video-Preview/README.md

 ## Installation

-In the project src directory, you can run:
+In your project's src directory, you can run:

 ```
 git clone https://github.com/alvst/react-uploaded-video-preview.git